ashutosh008/To-Do-list/README.md

         }
 ```

-This function changes content of unordered list <ul> (with id list-group) every time it is called.
-It display list of item in items array (task to be completed with mark complete and delete button), list of item in completed array (completed tasks with delete button)
+*This function changes content of unordered list (with id list-group) every time it is called.
+It display list of item in items array (task to be completed with mark complete and delete button), list of item in completed array (completed tasks with delete button)*

 - Delete Item